-Age can be seen as separate than demographic, because a young child may use the same words as an older teen sibling but has a higher pitched voice.
-An elderly person may use the same query to search as a middle-aged one, but hoarseness due to tobacco use and respiratory problems alter how they sound when they ask it.
-Stammering, slurred speech and other physical speech impediments may need to be taken into account.
+Age can be seen as separate than demographic because a young child may use the same words as an older teen sibling while using a higher pitched voice.
+An elderly person may use the same query to search as a middle-aged one, but their hoarseness due to tobacco use and respiratory problems alter how they sound when they ask it.
+Stammering, slurred speech, and other physical speech impediments may need to be taken into account.

 The verbal shorthand people use varies by age.
-Generation Z uses the term “ship” as shorthand for “relationship”.
+Generation Z uses the term “ship” as shorthand for “relationship.”
 “Vacay” is periodically used in place of vacation.
-Totally has been shortened to “totes” while probably is condensed to “probs”.
-Understand when your ideal audience would use verbal shorthand in their queries, but only incorporate it in your content if that’s what they would expect to hear and respect hearing read back to them.
+Totally has been shortened to “totes” while probably is condensed to “probs.”
+Understand when your ideal audience would use verbal shorthand in their queries, but only incorporate it in your content if that’s what they would expect to hear.
 The last thing you want is to use slang out of place as part of your search engine marketing and end up with jokes about your off-key advertising campaign becoming what you’re known for.

 Someone asking for information on local service providers when talking to Cortana at home may be relaxed, but a harried parent desperately seeking guidance while driving uses a different tone of voice and likely speaks much faster.
 Your conversational SEO needs to take into account queries like “Where is the hospital?” when someone is in a geographic area, in addition to “Where is the hospital in southeast Calgary?”
 A casual query about plumbers in a geographic area becomes a panicked “What plumbers are open right now!” request of the information appliance.